-Can I take travel sickness medication on a plane?
+Taking travel sickness medication on a plane

-If travel sickness makes your plane journeys a nightmare, you might want to bring some travel sickness medication with you, for example Kwells or Stugeron tablets.
+If travel sickness makes your plane journeys a nightmare, you might want to bring some travel sickness medication with you, for example, Kwells or Stugeron tablets.

-That’s absolutely fine, as travel sickness medications follow the same rules as any other kind of medications, meaning that you’ll be able to bring enough with you to be sure that your flight will be nausea-free.
+That’s absolutely fine, as travel sickness medications follow the same rules as any other kind of medication, meaning that you’ll be able to bring enough with you to be sure that your flight will be nausea-free.

-If you’re still a little worried about taking your travel sickness medication with you, why not try taking a travel sickness acupressure wrist band, such as a Sea Band, instead?
+If you’re still a little worried about taking your travel sickness medication with you, why not try taking a travel sickness acupressure wristband, such as a Sea Band, instead?

 These can help to combat travel sickness naturally without taking medication, so you won’t need to worry about taking any medicines in your hand luggage.